 - Boil water in a deep pot for steaming over the stove.

 - Take the fish out of the fridge.
 Drizzle 1 tablespoon of oil all over the plate (that will be used to hold the fish when steaming), sprinkle half the ginger and half of the white parts of spring onions/scallions.
 Place fish on top of the ginger and spring onion bed, skin side up.

 - Drizzle soy sauce over the fish fillets and rub evenly.

 - Sprinkle the remaining ginger and white parts of spring onions over the fish fillets.
 Drizzle the remaining oil over the fish.

-- Place into steamer and steam for 7 minutes or until fish is cooked. (note 4)
+- Place into steamer and steam on high heat for 7 minutes or until fish is cooked. (note 4)

 - To serve, top freshly steamed fish with green parts of spring onions/scallions and serve immediately.